[Comment: For dates of non-regulatory government publications,

 applied.

-(d) The following method
+(d) The following

-shall be followed to determine a representative numerical value for background
+shall be followed to determine a representative numerical value for

-levels in soils at a property:
+levels in soils at a

-Collection of background level samples.
-At a minimum,
+of background level samples.
+At a minimum, eight soil sampling points shall be

-shall be compared to samples taken to determine the
+for comparison to samples taken to determine the

-COCs in identified areas.
+concentrations of COCs in identified areas.

-of the numerical value for background concentrations for
+(ii) Determination of the numerical value for

-COCs at the property.
-The volunteer may use any
+volunteer may use any

 statistically valid methodology to determine a background concentration whereby